Safety

 • Wear a snug-fitting lifejacket any time you are on the water.

 • Always stay with your craft (even if capsized) unless someone is right there to put you into his or her boat.
-The boat gives you additional buoyancy and is easily spotted.
+The boat is easily spotted.

 You can also take these additional steps to increase your safety.